JiaHaoZhang8/learngit/readme.txt

 Git is a big distributed version control system.
 Git is a good software.
-git is my favourite app.
+git is my favourite app,Ihave money.
 I love you.jhhhhhhhhhhhhhhh